FridasamKarimi/dbeccormerce/data_flow.md

    ![price coalsesce](https://github.com/user-attachments/assets/1c42bcca-7dba-48f9-be21-acf3ecdff421)

 Our ecommerce database enables the merchants to adjust their prices whenever they choose ie clearance sale, addition of a limited edition item that is so special and so rare to get your hands on.
 Oh and bundle deals 3 for $10, what a steal!...you get the gist.
 Price override clearly identifies which items have special pricing and which items are available at the base_price.
 Real time price resolution handles complex pricing scenarios, supports time-sensitive promotions and may even enable location based pricing.
-Isn't that a treat?
+Isn't that a treat?🍭

 # 3. Inventory management. 🚛
 ![inventory management](https://github.com/user-attachments/assets/1fea7bb9-d3c5-4d88-9649-db01581e4b1a)